wangxingyi689/new_hongdeyu.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My research interest is in prediction and design of functional materials with computational chemistry or machine learning techniques, focusing on covalent organic frameworks (COFs) and metal-organic frameworks (MOFs), especially their electronic structures, magnetic, catalytic and charge transport properties.
+        My research interest is in prediction and design of functional materials with computational chemistry and machine learning techniques, focusing on covalent organic frameworks (COFs) and metal-organic frameworks (MOFs), especially their electronic structures, magnetic, catalytic and charge transport properties.
     design:
       columns: '1'
   # - block: collection